liesnikov/extensible-elaborator/main.md

 \label{ch:exel}

 \begin{abstract}
-Proof assistants and dependently typed languages such as Coq, Agda, Lean, and Idris can be used to ascertain the correctness of software with mathematical precision.
+Proof assistants and dependently typed languages such as Rocq, Agda, Lean, and Idris can be used to ascertain the correctness of software with mathematical precision.
 While much research has been done on their theoretical foundations, their actual implementations have been studied to a much lesser extent.
 In particular, the details of the elaborator---the component that translates from the surface language into the well-typed core language---are often hidden in the source code.
 Moreover, proof assistants are not easily extensible, requiring changes to the existing codebase instead of a modular addition.